Roche/pyreadstat/README.md

 * Not able to read SAS compressed files.
 * Not reading sas7bcat files produced on linux (windows are fine).
 * Not able to skip rows.

+## License

+pyreadstat is distributed under Apache 2.0 license.
+Readstat is distributed under MIT license.
+See the License file for more information.

 ## Contributing